About Cobb Parks

 To be an accountable steward of public park lands and recreation resources and an efficient provider of quality, wholesome leisure services to benefit the body, mind and spirit of all Cobb County residents.

-Cobb County P.A.R.K.S. is a branch of the Cobb County Government, under the jurisdiction of the Cobb County Board of Commissioners.
+Cobb Parks is a branch of the Cobb County Government, under the jurisdiction of the Cobb County Board of Commissioners.
 A volunteer Recreation Board serves as the department's advisory body that provides recommendations for programs, services and facilities.

 The Department originated in 1966 as the Cobb County Parks and Recreation Department, and in 1989 was renamed Cobb County Parks, Recreation and Cultural Affairs Department with the addition of the Arts and Cultural Affairs Department.
-In 2016, the department’s name became Cobb County P.A.R.K.S. when Keep Cobb Beautiful and Solid Waste operations were placed under the department.
-The Department is divided into five divisions: Administration, Cultural Affairs, Environmental Sustainability, Park Operations, and Recreation Services.
+The Department is divided into four divisions: Administration, Cultural Affairs, Park Operations, and Recreation Services.
 Administration includes the Directors office, business management, and human resource functions.
 The Cultural Affairs Division includes the operation/programming of the art centers, Mable House Barnes Amphitheater, and the Civic Center Complex.
-The Environmental Sustainability Division includes Keep Cobb Beautiful, 3 closed landfills, transfer station, vegetative waste, and natural resource management programming unit.
-Parks Operations is responsible for maintaining the parks and Recreation Services oversees the programming offered through the department.
+Parks Operations is responsible for maintaining the parks and its structures.
+Recreation Services oversees the programming offered through the department.